Holiday Escapeprojects > holiday-escape

 Facilitated communication of high-level design elements across multiple sub-teams, allowing work to be conducted by individual contributors in an asynchronous and decentralized manner while maintaining a cohesive vision

 Ensured on-time and on-budget completion of all deliverables despite unforeseeable obstacles

-Fulfilled responsibilities of construction lead and electronics lead during extended medical absences on build/show weeks
+Successfully fulfilled or delegated all responsibilities of construction lead and electronics lead during extended medical absences on build/show weeks

 Solved evolving technical design problems using a combination of software, hardware, and "low-tech" tools